Abruzzo: Geography

-Geographically, Abruzzo is nearly at the center of Italian peninsula, stretching from the heart of the Apennines to the Adriatic Sea, and includes mainly mountainous and wild land.
-The mountainous land is occupied by a vast plateau, including Gran Sasso, which is, at 2912 m, the highest peak of the Apennines, and Mount Majella at 2793 m.
-The Adriatic coastline is characterized by long sandy beaches to the North and pebbly beaches to the South.
+Geographically, Abruzzo is located in a roughly central position on the Italian Peninsula, stretching from the heart of the Apennines to the Adriatic Sea, and is characterized by mainly mountainous and wild land.
+The mountainous area features a vast plateau, with Gran Sasso, which, at 2912 m, is the highest peak of the Apennines, and Mount Majella at 2793 m.
+The Adriatic coastline is characterized by long sandy beaches to the north and pebbly beaches to the south.
 Abruzzo is known for its landscapes and natural environment, parks and nature reserves, and characteristic hillside areas rich in vineyards and olive groves.
 Many beaches have been awarded the Blue Flag beach status.